kys-sheng/abc-rpv/README.md

 - Feel free to get involved!

 ## Future updates:
 ### Near Future
+- Include the possibility of any LSP pairing (non-SU(2) doublet).
 - Include the possibility of produced sparticles being different from LSP.
-Signatures from the cascade of produced sparticles to LSP will be included (Next Update)
+Signatures from the cascade of produced sparticles to LSP will be included
 - Incorporate it into a pip-installable package

-### Future (Need to rewrite code base, in progress)
+### Future
-- Include charges of final state objects
+- Include charges of final state objects  (Need to rewrite code base, in progress)
-- Using all possible exact vertices instead of not_suppressed table
+- Using all possible exact vertices instead of not_suppressed table (Need to rewrite code base, in progress)
-- Generate Madgraph template param_card for parameter scans
+- Generate Madgraph template param_card for parameter scans (Need to rewrite code base, in progress)
+- Include the possibility of having intermediate 3-nonSM-field-vertex
 - Incorporate code with large RPV couplings